AntonUBC/kaggle_flavours_of_physics/README.md

 of the decay.
 This introduced two additional challenges into a modeling process:

-- Since the classifier was trained on simulation data for the signal and real data for the background, it was possible to distinguish between sinal and background simply by picking features that are not perfectly modeled in the simulation.
+- Since the classifier was trained on simulation data for the signal and real data for the background, it was possible to distinguish between signal and background simply by picking features that are not perfectly modeled in the simulation.
 To check our models for [this pattern](https://www.kaggle.com/c/flavours-of-physics/details/agreement-test) we were provided with additional data (both real and simulated) on the similar, but observed decay.
   The Kolmogorov–Smirnov (KS) test was used to evaluate the differences between the classifier distributions on both